 Huggi (Khara pongal) recipe video

 Huggi (khara pongal) step-by-step recipe with photos

-1. Boil roasted moong dal and rice together
+1. Dry roast moong dal for a few minutes.
+Boil roasted moong dal and rice together

-2. Temper ghee with cumin seeds, peppercorn and cashew
+3. Temper ghee with cumin seeds, peppercorn, curry leaves, and cashew

 4. Add rest of the ingredients and fry